jeremymiller00/Predicting-Success-in-Online-Education/docs/project_plan.md

 Looks like studentVLE has row for every student for every date they logged in for each module?
 If I aggregate I lose the fidelity?
 Same with student assessment?

+How many assessment are there for each student in each module / presentation?
+It varies, but each student has at least one assessment.

 ## Plot univariate and multivariate summaries of the data
 to plot:
 student info: done